ignite/cli/docs/guide/loan.md

 title: "Advanced Module: DeFi Loan"
 ---

-# Loan Module
+# Loan module

-As a rapidly growing industry in the blockchain ecosystem, (decentralized finance) DeFi is spurring innovation and revolution in spending, sending, locking, and loaning cryptocurrency tokens.
+As a rapidly growing industry in the blockchain ecosystem, DeFi (decentralized finance) is spurring innovation and revolution in spending, sending, locking, and loaning cryptocurrency tokens.

 One of the many goals of blockchain is to make financial instruments available to everyone.
 A loan in blockchain DeFi can be used in combination with lending, borrowing, spot trading, margin trading, and flash loans.